Isel House and Park – legacy of the Marsden family

 Click image to enlarge

-In 1848 the family moved to 930 acres2 of suburban land at Stoke, which ran through Poorman’s Valley (later to be known as Marsden Valley) and down to the Main Road.3
+In 1848 the family moved to 930 acres2 of the New Zealand Company's Suburban South land at Stoke, which ran through Poorman Valley (so named because a number of poorer families had made a temporary settlement there - later known as Marsden Valley) and down to the Main Road.3

-Initial attempts to build a home in Poorman’s Valley, using stone from the stream, failed when an easterly storm flattened the house framing.
+Initial attempts to build a home up the valley on the site of the present-day cemetery, using stone from the stream, failed when an easterly storm flattened the house framing.
 Thomas instead built a four-room cottage where Isel House now stands.4

 The Marsden’s Isel estate combined three suburban sections, making Thomas the largest landowner in Suburban South.
 To complement the prosperous farm which he developed, Thomas quickly planned a 12-acre5 (4.8ha) park and was responsible for planting the specimen trees that formed the basis of today’s Isel Park.6

-Thomas Marsden died in 1876, after being thrown from his carriage when his horse bolted in fright at a train engine on Jenkins Hill, Bishopdale.
-His son, James, took over farming Isel and tended the parkland his father had established.
-9
+Thomas Marsden died in 1876 aged 66, after being thrown from his carriage when his horse bolted in fright at a train engine on Jenkins Hill, Bishopdale.
+His son, James, took over farming Isel and tended the parkland his father had established.9

 James reduced the size of the farm to 400 acres and, in 1883, the widowed matriarch of the family, Mary Marsden, had a stone front built onto the family home using hand-shaped boulders from the valley.
 The extension was designed by John Scotland, architect of Melrose House in Nelson, and built by Mr Andrew Brown.